reqres-api/reqres_rspec/README.md

       ...
     end

-    it 'some other example', collect_for_doc: false do ...
+    it 'some other example', :skip_reqres do
+      ...
     end
   end
 ```

  By default all examples will be added to docs.
-Example may be excluded from docs with option `collect_for_doc: false`
+Example may be excluded from docs with option `:skip_reqres`

  Doc will use full example description, as a title for each separate spec